CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ## Exercise 1 Getting familiar with Docker
 Let's get a taste of using Docker images and containers by playing with a very simple one first.
-In your terminal, type this command (remember, you don't include the prompt):
+In your terminal, type this command.

 ```
 $ docker run hello-world